tonklable/paidy-interview/README.md

 ```math
 \frac{\text{seconds in one day}}{\text{seconds to clear cache}} = \frac{86400\ \text{seconds}}{300\ \text{seconds per time}} = 288\ \text{times}
 ```
 Redis clears cache every 5 minutes.
-There are maximum 288 times for the service to call One-Frame API.
+There are maximum 288 times for the service to call One-Frame API, if Redis is not down.
 #### Maximum concurrency to call Once Frame API

 ```math